upendra1997/upendra1997.github.io/content/posts/haskell-sudoku.md

   generateSudoku coords sudoku''
 ```

-Lets break it down.
+Let's break it down.
-`coords` is list of coordinates where we have holes = `0`.
+`coords` is a list of coordinates where we have holes = `0`.
-`generateSudoku` is a function that will try to replace coord with a possibilty and will backtrack if no possibility is present at some point usinf `guard`.
+`generateSudoku` is a function that will try to replace `coord` with a possibility and will backtrack if no possibility is present at some point using `guard`.

-and lets plug it in our solution
+and let's plug it into our solution

 ```haskell
 -- src/Lib.hs